fingerprintjs/fingerprintjs/contributing.md

     You may create a draft pull request in this repository to run the checks automatically by GitHub Actions, but the tests won't run on BrowserStack until a FingerprintJS maintainer approves them.
 - If you want to add an entropy source (component), follow the [How to add an entropy source](#how-to-add-an-entropy-source) instructions carefully.
-- The changes should be backwards compatible, ensuring FingerprintJS users continue to use the library without any modifications.
+- The changes should be backward compatible, ensuring FingerprintJS users continue to use the library without any modifications.
 - Don't add dependencies (such as Node packages) unless necessary.
 - Don't make changes unrelated to the stated purpose of your pull request.
 Please strive to introduce as few changes as possible.
 - Don't change FingerprintJS code style, its TypeScript configuration or other subjective things.